PenneconDavid/PenneconDavid/README.md

 - 🔭 Exploring the cosmos of full-stack development using **React**, **Node.js**, **MongoDB**, and more.
 - 🎨 Obsessed with bringing creativity into code—whether that’s fun **UI/UX** designs or interesting **projects**.
 - 🌱 Learning **Next.js**, **TypeScript**, and all the cool modern frameworks you can think of.
-- 🍣 I'm also a big fan of food and travel—catch me in Japan trying all the sushi!
+- 🍣 Big fan of food and travel—catch me in Japan trying all the sushi!
+- 🐶 Also passionate about dogs, video games, and baseball.

 ---